http4k/www/src/website/content/ecosystem/connect/reference/amazon/iotdataplane/index.md

 Shadow documents are opaque JSON as far as the API is concerned, so they are sent as raw bytes and returned as an `InputStream` for the caller to parse with the JSON library of their choosing.

+`Publish` exposes the full set of MQTT5 options - `qos`, `retain`, `contentType`, `payloadFormatIndicator`, `messageExpiry`, `responseTopic`, `correlationData` and `userProperties`.

+The Fake records every published message for test assertions, stores Thing Shadows, and serves the retained messages that its retained publishes create.

+The rest of IoT Core lives in sibling modules: the cloud-side control plane for Jobs and Streams in [IoT Core](/ecosystem/connect/reference/amazon/iot/), and the device side of Jobs in [IoT Jobs Data Plane](/ecosystem/connect/reference/amazon/iotjobsdataplane/).

 ### Example usage